-A variety of transitions take place during this life phase, including changes in the parental and marital role, caring for ageing parents, and the potential loss of a spouse through death or divorce.
+A variety of transitions can take place for women during the midlife phase.
+These may include changes in your parental role with an empty-nest, caring for ageing parents, changing career, the end of a relationship or the loss of loved ones to illness.
 This makes it a natural time to take stock, reassess and reevaluate things, and with this may come the discovery that some aspects of life are no longer satisfying or fulfilling.
 Many women feel that somewhere along the way, while they were getting their promotion or having their kids or managing their households, they put something important aside that they now want to retrieve – their guitar, their novel, a law degree.

 Why does midlife make us anxious?

 The middle years, as described by Jungian analyst James Hollis, are a rite of passage between the extended adolescence of early adulthood and the second half of life.
 They present an opportunity to become more conscious, but can also raise challenging issues.
 These may include:

 - Deconstructing messages we learned as children about ourselves and the world.

 - Dealing with issues that have been long-buried or unresolved in our life.

 - Questioning our identity outside the roles we have played.

 If we couple these emotionally charged issues with life’s simultaneous stressors, fluctuating hormones and physical changes we begin to understand why this period can feel overwhelming.
 Wrestling with what isn’t working and searching for life satisfaction can create high levels of dissatisfaction and anxiety about the future.